 Through the bustle of the Friday Market

 radiating out from the Piazza Duomo - mostly clothes stalls - San Paolo

 also looked a bit of a wreck, but with considerable work going on in the

 very clean cloister.
 (My guide book had, in fact, tried to tell me about

-Santi Domenico, Giuliano and Paolo in the centre still being closed after
+three churches - Santi Domenico, Giuliano and Paolo - in the centre still being closed after

 the small earthquake of 2012, but I hadn't listened.
 The damage was minor,